Aaron Mokoena: International

-He won his 100th cap against Guatemala in Polokwane in a 5–0 win on 3 May 2010, and celebrated by taking to the field wearing the number 100 on the back of his shirt.
-On 11 June 2010, he captained Bafana Bafana in the opening group game against Mexico of the 2010 World Cup and also played the full 90 minutes alongside Bongani Khumalo in a 1–1 draw in Johannesburg.
+On 11 June 2010, he captained Bafana Bafana in their opening group game against Mexico at the World Cup, where his positioning kept three Mexican attackers onside in the buildup to Rafael Márquez's equaliser in the 1-1 draw.
 On 16 June 2010, Mokoena again skippered the Bafana Bafana this time in their 3–0 defeat by Uruguay at the Loftus Versfeld Stadium.
-On 22 June, he started in the 2–1 win over France at the Free State Stadium in Bloemfontein.
-As of 2012, Mokoena has won 107 caps for his country and has scored 1 goal since debuting back in 1999.
+On 22 June, he started in the 2–1 win over France at the Free State Stadium in Bloemfontein, bringing his World Cup appearances level with Benni McCarthy, Quinton Fortune and Lucas Radebe for the most by a South African player in the competition, as South Africa became the first host nation to be eliminated in the group stage.